josephmisiti/awesome-machine-learning/README.md

 * [ml.js](https://github.com/mljs/ml) - Machine learning and numerical analysis tools for Node.js and the Browser!
 * [Pavlov.js](https://github.com/NathanEpstein/Pavlov.js) - Reinforcement learning using Markov Decision Processes
 * [MXNet](https://github.com/dmlc/mxnet) - Lightweight, Portable, Flexible Distributed/Mobile Deep Learning with Dynamic, Mutation-aware Dataflow Dep Scheduler; for Python, R, Julia, Go, Javascript and more.
+* [deeplearn.js](https://github.com/PAIR-code/deeplearnjs) - deeplearn.js is an open source hardware-accelerated JavaScript library for machine intelligence, allowing you to train neural networks in a browser or run pre-trained models in inference mode.

 <a name="javascript-misc"></a>
 #### Misc